VIBOT-ROS/turtlebot3_lane_following/README.md

 ## One Launch to run all the nodes

 Intended to simplified the process after finish calibration.
-Launch one to run them all on `Remote Pc`:
+Launch one to run all the nodes on `Remote Pc`:

     $ roslaunch turtlebot3_lane_following one_ring_to_rule_them_all.launch